Skip to main content

 Specify the storage backend with the -store flag:

-cloudstic init -store local -store-path ./backup_store
+cloudstic init -store local:./backup_store

-cloudstic init -store s3 -store-path my-bucket
+cloudstic init -store s3:my-bucket

-cloudstic init -store b2 -store-path my-bucket
+cloudstic init -store b2:my-bucket

-cloudstic init -store sftp -store-path /remote/backup
+cloudstic init -store sftp://user@host/remote/backup

 Next Steps